-The alpha symbol (a) in the equation in Figure 1 is an important factor in determining cooling time.
-But what does it mean?
-Figure 4 shows how to find a.
+The alpha symbol in the equation in Figure 1 is an important factor in determining cooling time.
+It represents Thermal Diffusivity.
+Figure 4 shows how to find it.

 The variables in the Thermal Diffusivity Equation include:

-- Thermal Diffusivity—Rate at which a thermal disturbance (a rise in temperature) will be transmitted through a substance
+- Thermal Diffusivity—The rate at which a thermal disturbance (a rise in temperature) will be transmitted through a substance

 - Density—The quantity of a substance per volume (g/cm3 for plastics)

 - Specific Heat—Heat in calories required to raise the temperature of one gram of substance one degree Celsius

 For this test, we utilized a Toyolac 100 with a melt temperature range of 446 to 482° F, mold temperature of 104 to 176° F, and HDT of 181° F. Density can typically be found on a Material Data sheet, but for Thermal Conductivity or Specific Heat, it’s best to contact the material supplier directly or utilize the data within the simulation software.

 Based on the part geometry and material selection, the estimated cooling time is 18.00 seconds in simulation, shown in Figure 5.